 We know this to be true as we were in Varanasi for the week leading up to Holi, and celebrations were already beginning.
 Varanasi is one of the most holy cities for Hinduism, and so becomes a centre for Holi festivities.

-Our initial plans for travel in India meant that we would end up in Varanasi for Holi.
 However, on realising this and reading about how safety issues can be a concern during peak times of the festival in Varanasi, we weren’t keen to be at the epicentre of the celebrations.
 We managed to change our flights and arrive a few days earlier than planned in Jaisalmer.

 Rajasthan is also a popular area of Holi celebrations, and particularly in places such as Pushkar, Udaipur and Jaipur.
 The more we read about this we felt happy with our decision to be celebrating Holi in India with kids in Jaisalmer; a part of Rajasthan but not the centre of celebrations.

-Holi in Jaisalmer
+Celebrating Holi in Jaisalmer, India

-Alright, this is the fun part.
-We mucked around at our guesthouse until about 11:00am when we could see people outside starting to get into party mode with the colours.
-(It helped having a good vantage point from the roof of the hostel).
+We mucked around at our guesthouse in Jaisalmer until about 11:00am when we could see people outside starting to get into party mode with the colours.

 We changed into our white clothes (or as white as we had) and took a few ‘before’ photos and headed out into the streets.

-We didn’t get far before we were approached by the first group of kids who checked first, and then starting painting our heads and faces with powder.
-“Happy Holi!
-Happy Holi!”
+We didn’t get far before we were approached by the first group of kids.
+They checked first, and then starting painting our heads and faces with powder.

-We made our way down the streets of Jaisalmer heading towards the fort.
 It was a fun atmosphere to be out and about in, with music playing at different spots and motorbikes and tuk tuks whizzing past with people yahooing.

-All the way along the streets we were stopped and showered with colours.
 People wanted selfies and photos with us and the kids.
 They painted our hair with the powders and put dots of colours on our cheeks and foreheads.

-The whole outing lasted a couple of hours before we headed back to Wanderlust.
 It was an awesome experience to be part of, and we definitely felt the essence of Holi festivities without any hiccups.

 As with travel everywhere and being amongst large numbers of people, celebrating Holi in India with kids does raise a few concerns.

-It wasn’t until we were actually in India and I started researching Holi that I even became aware of bhang as something associated with the festival.
+It wasn’t until we were actually in India and I started researching Holi that I even became aware of Bhang as something associated with the festival.

 As far as safety when out celebrating Holi in Jaisalmer with the kids, it is a better idea to head out early before things get too out of hand.

-Unfortunately, whether intoxicated or not, celebrations at peak times of Holi can get out of hand in other ways.
 I had more than one instance where young men in a rowdy group were gentle with the kids, but then came towards me to try and touch me.

-Gavin is 6ft2 and not a small guy, but by the time one man in a group managed to touch my breast we called in quits for the day and retreated back to the guesthouse.
+Gavin is 6ft2 and not a small guy.
+But by the time one man in a group managed to touch my breast we called in quits for the day and retreated back to the guesthouse.

-Tips to be prepared for celebrating Holi in India
+Tips to be prepared for celebrating Holi in India with kids

 - Wear old clothes: This is fairly obvious, however a good reminder.